 The bottom line

 If you find your mental alertness and energy flagging, you might be tempted to turn to energy drinks for a boost.
-But the caffeine, sugar and other ingredients contained in energy drinks can be bad for your health.
+But the caffeine, sugar and other ingredients contained in energy drinks, like soft drinks, can be bad for your health.
 If you’d like to talk to a health care professional about safer alternatives for improving your energy levels, reach out to Banner Health.

 Other useful articles